-Subject to certain conditions and limitations, Canadian tax withheld from dividends paid on our common shares (see "Canadian Federal Income Tax Information-Non-Residents of Canada-Dividends on the Common Shares") may be deducted by a U.S. Holder from adjusted gross income or claimed as a credit against the U.S. Holder's U.S. federal income tax.
+Subject to certain conditions and limitations, Canadian tax withheld from dividends paid on our common shares may be deducted by a U.S. Holder from adjusted gross income or claimed as a credit against the U.S. Holder's U.S. federal income tax.
 A U.S. Holder may claim a deduction for Canadian taxes withheld from dividends paid in a taxable year only if the U.S. Holder elects to deduct all foreign income taxes paid in that taxable year.
 A foreign tax credit may only be claimed against U.S. federal income tax on foreign source income subject to the foreign tax credit limitation.
 The credit is calculated separately with respect to different categories of income.
 Dividends paid on our common shares will generally constitute foreign source "passive category income" for foreign tax credit purposes.
 A special rule will apply if we are a "United States-owned foreign corporation."
 In that case, dividends paid in a taxable year will be treated as dividends from U.S. sources and foreign sources in proportion to our earnings and profits for the taxable year from U.S. sources and from foreign sources.
-A U.S. Holder who is eligible to claim benefits under the Treaty however, may treat the entire dividend as one from foreign sources for the purpose of claiming a credit for any Canadian withholding tax deducted from the dividend if the U.S. Holder files the appropriate election on its U.S. federal tax return.
-We will be treated as a U.S.-owned foreign corporation as long as shares representing more than 50% of the voting power or value of our common shares is owned, directly or indirectly, by U.S. persons.
+A U.S. Holder who is eligible to claim benefits under the United States-Canada Income Tax Convention, September 26, 1980 however, may treat the entire dividend as one from foreign sources for the purpose of claiming a credit for any Canadian withholding tax deducted from the dividend if the U.S. Holder files the appropriate election on its U.S. federal tax return.
+We will be treated as a U.S.-owned foreign corporation as long as shares representing 50% or more of the voting power or value of our common shares is owned, directly or indirectly, by U.S. persons.
 The rules relating to the determination of foreign source income and the foreign tax credit are complex, and availability of a foreign tax credit depends on numerous factors.
-Each U.S. Holder should consult with its own tax advisor to determine whether its income with respect to our common shares would be foreign source inco
+Each U.S. Holder should consult with its own tax advisor to determine whether its income with respect to our common shares would be foreign source income and whether and to what extent that U.S. Holde